 My washer is not spinning the clothes all the way dry.
 It is a Kenmore, model#21302010, type 588.
 It senses the load, locks the lid, and then spins for 4-7 seconds and stops.

 I dont know if this will help but I occasionally have that problem with my washer.
 Turns out that if it isnt completley level, it "senses" the slight tilt and will stop.
 Sometimes the vibration of the spin cycle will move the machine a tad.
 I live in a very old cottage and none of my floors are level.
-You should have some sort of lever or knob under the machine to level it off.

 Also if the laundry is all bunched up on one side the machine isn't balanced and that will stop it from working too.
 Just open it up and redistribute the laundry evenly if you can.
 Wet clothes are heavy, I know and it isn't always possible but worth trying before you call in a tech.